 Upon receipt of a fully executed contract, a Notice to Proceed will be issued to the Contractor and the Zone Key Contact.
 Work may not begin until the Notice to Proceed has been received.
-Once the work is completed, the zone contact should notify the County.
-Payment will be authorized upon confirmation of Completion by the zone contact and recording of the Notice of Completion .Emergency work: Emergency work is subject to approval by County staff.
-As with all purchase orders and contracts, work may not begin until a Notice to Proceed has been received by the Contractor and Zone Key Contact.
+Once the work is completed, the zone contact shall notify the County.
+Payment will be authorized upon confirmation of Completion by the zone contact and recording of the Notice of Completion.

+Emergency work: Emergency work is subject to approval by County staff.
+As with all purchase orders and contracts, work may not begin until a Notice to Proceed has been received by the Contractor and Zone key contact.
 Contractors performing zone emergency work must comply with all County contract requirements (licensing, insurance & prevailing wage).

-➢ Projects not budgeted: Requests for work not indicated in the approved budget require recommendation by a quorum of the advisory committee through minutes of a properly noticed, public meeting reflecting agreement.
+Projects not budgeted: Requests for work not indicated in the approved budget and work plan require recommendation through minutes of a properly noticed, public meeting reflecting agreement.
 Sufficient funds must be available; other projects may be overridden to provide necessary funds.